Permafrost/TundraTN/README.md

   * Outputs:
     * `$document` is the parsed content part in an IData document representation.

+    * `$content.type` is the MIME media type that describes the format of the parsed content.

-    * `$schema` is an optional output that specifies the fully-qualified name of the document reference (for XML) or flat file schema (for Flat Files) declared on the associated document type, or the MIME media type "application/json" (for JSON).
+    * `$schema` is an optional output that specifies the fully-qualified name of the document reference (for XML) or flat file schema (for Flat Files) declared on the associated document type.

-    * `$schema.type` is an optional output that specifies whether `$schema` is an XML document reference or flat file schema, or whether a JSON parser was used to parse the content, and is a choice of one of: the following values:
+    * `$schema.type` is an optional output that specifies whether `$schema` is an XML document reference or flat file schema, and is a choice of one of the following values:
       * Flat File
-      * JSON
       * XML

 * #### tundra.tn.document:relate